Viper-Dude/EliteMining/README.md

 Right-click any mining session to generate a detailed report, add screenshots, or manage existing reports.
 All reports are saved with your session data and can be opened directly from the reports tab.

 #### Discord Integration
-*Share mining session reports automatically to Discord channels.*
+*Manually share mining session reports to Discord channels.*

-Automatically share completed mining session summaries to Discord channels via webhook integration.
-Configure your Discord webhook URL in settings to enable automatic posting of session reports including materials found, yields, performance metrics, and session duration.
+Share completed mining session summaries to Discord channels via webhook integration.
+Configure your Discord webhook URL in settings, then manually share individual session reports with custom comments.
+Reports include materials found, yields, performance metrics, and session duration.
 Perfect for mining groups and community sharing.

 <details>
 <summary>📸 View HTML Report Screenshots</summary>